 Don’t get me wrong, I almost always pick up a few tips in the sessions and I generally enjoy them, but my most meaningful learning comes from conversations held one-one or in smaller groups with people that I’ve gotten to know better.
 One of the highlights for me was speaking to Debbra Corbeil of The Planet D. who I’ve had the pleasure of getting to know while on two blog trips.
 I have so much respect for her both as a blogger and a person, and our conversations have helped shape the strategies that I am pursuing with my blog and offshoot businesses of my blog.

 Another one of my favorite highlights of TBEX was sharing incredible tapas with Barbara Weibel of Hole in the Donut, Heather Cowper of Heather on her Travels, (both ladies who along with Isabel, I had the pleasure of sharing a Wimdu apartment), Simon Falvo of Wild About Travel and Janice Waugh of Solo Traveler for an impromptu dinner in Girona.
 We talked shop – everything from our SEO strategies to our still (mostly) secret future plans.
-Well except for Janice whose not so secret exciting The Traveler’s Handbooks series is launching on October 10, 2012.
+Well except for Janice whose not so secret exciting The Traveler’s Handbooks series is launching in October.
 We offered each other feedback and encouragement.
 I came away with further refinements for my own (still secret) plans.
 It may just have been the most empowering dinner I have ever had!
 I have the utmost respect for each of these ladies and appreciated their feedback, which will be valuable in the months to come.
 All I can say is that if even half of what we discussed comes to fruition there are some big things on the horizon for each of us.

 Lesson learned: For me it’s better to get to know a few people really well, than a lot of people not so well.
 You will get more (both personally and professionally) by doing this.
-On a personal note, it’s also how Dalene and Pete Heck of Hektic Travels came to hang out in Munich and cat sit for us and how Laurence’s girlfriend Vera of Finding the Universe tried (unsuccessfully unfortunately) to perform voodoo on my cat (long story).
+On a personal note, it’s also how Dalene and Pete Heck of Hecktic Travels came to hang out in Munich and cat sit for us and how Laurence’s girlfriend Vera of Finding the Universe tried (unsuccessfully unfortunately) to perform voodoo on my cat (long story).
 Even more valuable and meaningful have been the bloggers I’ve met who I now consider to be good friends, which includes many of the aforementioned bloggers.

 Travel Blogger Really Like to Enjoy Themselves